U0241 Lost Communication With Headlamp Control Module A

 Disconnect the connectors and carefully inspect the terminals (metal parts) inside the connectors.
 See if they look burnt or have a green tint indicating corrosion.
 If you need to clean the terminals, use an electrical contact cleaner and a plastic bristle brush.
 Allow to dry and apply electrical grease where the terminals touch.

-Perform these few voltage checks before connecting the connectors back to the HCM-A. You will need access to a digital volt/ohmmeter (DVOM).
-Make sure HCM-A has power and ground.
-Access the wiring diagram and determine where the main power and ground supplies enter the HCM-A. Connect the battery before continuing with the HCM-A still disconnected.
-Connect the red lead of your voltmeter to each B+ (battery voltage) power supply included in the HCM-A connector, and the black lead of your voltmeter to a good ground (if unsure, battery negative always works).
-You should see the battery voltage reading.
-Make sure you have a good reason.
-Connect the red lead of the voltmeter to the battery positive (B+) and the black lead to each ground circuit.
-Once again, you should see the battery voltage every time you connect.
-If not, repair the power or ground circuit.
+Before connecting the connectors back to the HCM-A, perform these few voltage checks.
+You will need access to a digital volt ohm meter (DVOM).
+Make sure the HCM-A has power and ground.
+Access the wiring diagram and determine where the main power and ground sources enter the HCM-A. Reconnect the battery before continuing, with the HCM-A still disconnected.
+Connect the red lead of your volt meter to each B+ (battery voltage) source entering the HCM-A connector, and the black lead of your volt meter to a good ground (if unsure, the negative battery terminal always works).
+You should see a battery voltage reading.
+Make sure you have a good ground.
+Connect the red lead of your volt meter to the battery positive (B+) and the black lead to each ground circuit.
+Once again, you should see battery voltage with each connection.
+If not, troubleshoot the power or ground circuit.

-If all tests pass and communication is still not possible, or if you were unable to reset DTC U0241, the only thing to do is to seek help from a trained automotive diagnostician, as this will indicate an HCM-A failure. .
-Most of these HCM-A's must be programmed or calibrated in order to fit properly on the vehicle.
+If all tests pass and communication is still not possible, or you have failed to reset the U0241 trouble code, the only thing to do is to seek help from a trained automotive diagnostician, as this would indicate a faulty HCM-A. Most of these HCM-As need to be programmed or calibrated to fit properly in the vehicle.

 Related DTC discussions